DocumentationAPI Reference

 </html>

-The onSuccess method passed into the init method is used to indicate that the payment has been successfully initiated and the shopper can now be directed to the success page.
+The onSuccess method passed into the init method indicates that the payment was successfully initiated, and you can redirect the shopper to the success page.

 📘